BraydonKains/tech-blog/content/posts/death-of-for-loop.md

 }
 ```

-I still think this should almost always the first loop a new developer learns.
+I still think this should be the first loop a new developer learns.
 It's easy to understand; perform the code inside the braces 10 times.
 Once the developer gets to arrays, and they learn that arrays are addressed 0, 1, 2 etc. to retrieve data, the use case of `for` loops suddenly clicks:

 ```javascript
 const arr = [1, 2, 3, 4, 5];